A new model for evaluating and purchasing antimicrobials in the UK

 Using lessons learnt from the joint pilot, NHS England and NICE developed a more pragmatic approach to determine the value of the contract payments for products that qualify for subscription style contracts.

-Following a public consultation on the proposals in 2023, NHS England announced the new commissioning route for antimicrobials in May 2024, and published full supporting documents
+Following a public consultation on the proposals in 2023, NHS England announced details of the new commissioning route for antimicrobials in May 2024, and launched the first round of procurement in August 2024.

-Under the new model, the UK NHS authorities will commission NICE to establish an antimicrobial evaluation panel to make sure the antimicrobial assessment includes the relevant expertise to assess the products against the award criteria.
+Under the new model, the UK NHS authorities are commissioning NICE to establish an antimicrobial evaluation panel to make sure the antimicrobial assessment includes the relevant expertise to assess the products against the evaluation criteria.
 The resulting contracts between the NHS and companies will delink payments from the volume used while having appropriate contractual requirements to guarantee supply.

 Further information